 Your generator won’t do you any good if it doesn’t have fuel.
 In the event of a natural disaster, fuel supplies may be limited or unavailable, so you’ll need a sufficient quantity of fuel to last for an extended period of time.
 Of the four fuels that are primarily used for generators — gasoline, diesel, LP gas, and natural gas — we can rule out the first one immediately.
-While gasoline is the most common fuel for portable generators, it’s a poor choice for standby generators.
+While gasoline is the most common fuel for portable generators, it’s a poor choice for whole-house generators.
 Gasoline is highly volatile, making storage difficult, and it deteriorates over time, so the jerry cans you stashed in the shed will be worthless after a year or two.
 Let’s examine the other options.

 Diesel has some attractive qualities as a fuel.
 It’s stable and less volatile than gasoline and it’s high in energy content, so diesel engines are generally quite efficient.
 For a standby generator, you’ll need to install an external tank to hold your fuel if you want more than a day’s supply.
 The advantages of diesel make it a popular choice for schools, hospitals, or businesses, but it is less common for home applications.
 Nonetheless, it’s worth considering if you don’t have access to natural gas or convenient LP gas delivery.

 LP Gas (Propane)